Scotiabank

 DESIGN SYSTEM

 Adhering to the brand style guide was important.
-As the next step of our design process, we studied Scotia banks style guide–its brand colors and font type which further helped us take informed design decisions.
+We studied Scotia banks style guide–its brand colors and font type which further helped us make informed design decisions.

 OUR SOLUTION